puzpuzpuz/nbufpool/README.md

 # nbufpool

-An experimental project: a Buffer pool for Node.js built on top of `FinalizationGroup` API.
+An experimental project: a Buffer pool for Node.js built on top of `WeakRef` and `FinalizationGroup` APIs.
 See [this issue](https://github.com/nodejs/node/issues/30683) for more details.

 ## Running